-Today we are surrounded by a plethora of digital products such as web and mobile applications.
-We have apps for technically everything.
-But, there are many excellent product ideas and opportunities out there that are never realized.
+Today, we are surrounded by a multitude of digital products, including web and mobile applications.
+There seems to be an app for nearly everything.
+However, many great product ideas and opportunities remain unrealized.

-Don’t fret.
-In this insightful guide, we will discuss some common challenges and pitfalls of digital product development and how to overcome them.
+Don’t worry.
+In this guide, we’ll discuss common challenges in digital product development and how to overcome them.

 Let’s get started!

-Below are some of the common mistakes you must avoid when creating and launching a software, web or mobile application.
+Below are some common mistakes to avoid when creating and launching software, web, or mobile applications.

-Let’s explore each one of them, learn from them, and ensure that your business does not make the same mistakes.
+Let’s explore each one, learn from them, and ensure your business doesn’t make the same mistakes.

 1. Not Having A Clear Product Development Strategy